 Proximity to public hunting land is almost always a negative.
 The only exception is when the public land is obviously hunted very lightly or when the subject property is very small and serves essentially as a jumping-off point for hunting public land.

-LAY OF THE LAND.
 The land has to look good.
 Here’s an analogy.
 If a house looks ugly from the road, it’s not nearly as attractive to a buyer even if it is spacious and has the right number of bedrooms and bathrooms.
 In the same way, the most valuable hunting land looks good relative to local options.
 Generally, the most attractive land possesses certain features.
 First is a majority of habitat.
 I personally like 75 percent timber/cover and 25 percent tillable land or CRP (Conservation Reserve Program) land.
 It also features terrain relief with ridges and valleys to create an attractive three-dimensional effect that most recreational buyers favor.

 Rough topography also has a hidden benefit to the buyer.
 Acreage in rural land is not determined based on surface area but instead on the projection of the boundary of the property onto a horizontal plane.
 In other words, the acre count is not a three-dimensional record; it is two-dimensional, even though the property itself is three-dimensional.